neemashahbazi/neemashahbazi.github.io/_pages/about.md

 Entity Matching”.
 Under revision in ICDE 2024.

 - **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
-“FairHash: A Fair and Memory/Time-efficient Hash Map”.
-SIGMOD 2024.
+“FairHash: A Fair and Memory/Time-efficient Hash Map” in SIGMOD 2024.

 - **Nima Shahbazi** and Abolfazl Asudeh.
-“Reliability Evaluation of Individual Predictions: A Data-centric Approach”.
-Under revision in VLDB Journal.
+“Reliability Evaluation of Individual Predictions: A Data-centric Approach”, in VLDB Journal.

 - **Nima Shahbazi**, Mahdi Erfanian and Abolfazl Asudeh “Coverage-based Data-centric Approaches for Responsible and Trustworthy AI”, in IEEE Data Engineering Bulletin March 2024 (Invited paper).